Lviv, Ukraine is one of the most beautiful yet underrated cities in Europe.

 How to get to Lviv, Ukraine

-Lviv international airport is well connected with the center by trolleybus no 9 (it arrives to the university, at the edge of Ivan Franko Park.
+Lviv international airport is well connected with the center by trolleybus no 9 (it arrives at the university, at the edge of Ivan Franko Park.
 Recently low cost airlines started flying to Lviv so getting there is really affordable and easy.
-You can search for flights at SkyScanner, my default website when I’m looking for flights just about everywhere.

-Many travellers travel from Krakow to Lviv – if you are one of them and are looking for the best options I’ve created a complet guide how to get from Krakow to Lviv.
+Many travelers travel from Krakow to Lviv – if you are one of them and are looking for the best options I’ve created a complete guide how to get from Krakow to Lviv.

 How to get around

 Most places that everyone tends to visit are within a walking distance from each other in the city center.

 If you need to travel any further (to Lychakiv Cemetery for example) there’s a really good and cheap trams network.
 One way ticket, both bought from the driver or from the newsstand, costs 5 UAH ($0,18/0,16€).

 You can also use Uber in Lviv and it works very well, with very reasonable prices.

 Lviv is full of affordable accommodation so no matter if you’re looking for the hostel, hotel or apartment – you will find it all there.